KonstantinosPapadopoulos/fintech-dashboard-3.0/README.md

 3. visit localhost (usually port 8000)

 ## Contributing
-The project is at its very early stage
+The project is at its very early stage.
 Everyone is welcome to contribute either by pull requests or sending new ideas :)